Duarte, California: Government and infrastructure

 The Los Angeles County Department of Health Services operates the Monrovia Health Center in Monrovia, serving Duarte.

+Since 2016, Duarte has been served by Los Angeles County Metropolitan Transportation Authority's A Line light rail at the Duarte/City of Hope station.

+Politics

 Education

 The Duarte Unified School District serves students from Duarte, Bradbury, and unincorporated communities to the south of Duarte and Monrovia.
 The district contains four elementary schools (Maxwell, Beardslee, Royal Oaks, and Valley View), one high school (Duarte High School) and one continuation high school (Mt.
 Olive Continuation High School, since renamed to the "Mt.
-Olive Institute of Technology" as of June 2013), CS Arts (California School of Arts) as of 2018.
+Olive Institute of Technology" as of June 2013), CSArts-SGV (California School of Arts-San Gabriel Valley) as of 2018.

 Within Duarte, there are also five licensed private schools.
-Foothill Oaks Academy is a non-sectarian school serving students from preschool through 8th grade.
-The Duarte Montessori School is affiliated with the American Montessori Society and serves students from preschool through 2nd grade.
+Foothill Oaks Academy is a non-sectarian school serving students from preschool through 7th grade (since 4 September 2024.)The Duarte Montessori School is affiliated with the American Montessori Society and serves students from preschool through 2nd grade.
 The School of the Little Scholar is a non-sectarian preschool.
 ABC School is another non-sectarian preschool that focuses on children with special education needs.
 The Hayden Child Care Center is a Roman Catholic-affiliated school serving students in preschool and kindergarten.